saadsharif/ttds-group/api/indexing.md

 Other API endpoints include:

-- `/flush` - flushes the current in memory segment to disk.
+- `/flush` - flushes the current in-memory segment to disk.
 - `/optimize` - initiates a merge between the two smallest adjacent segments.
-Blocks if a merging is occuring.
+Blocks if a merging is occurring.
 Reports the previous and new segment count.
-Can be repeadily called until the number of segments is 1 for an optimal index.
+Can be repeatedly called until the number of segments is 1 for an optimal index.
 Should be executed when indexing is complete.
 - `/index` - Indexes a single document via a `POST`.
 The document should be sent in the request body in JSON format.
-A special field `vector` can be added to send the vector for HNSW.
+A special field `vector` should be present for the vector for HNSW.
 - `/bulk_index` - Indexes a batch of documents via a `POST`.
 Documents should be sent in ndjson format in the body.
-A special field `vector` can be added to send the vector for HNSW.
+A special field `vector` should be present for the vector for HNSW.
 - `/suggest` - Provides suggestions based on query text.
 - `/build_suggest` - Builds the suggestion trie using the current segments - see [Suggestions](#suggestions).